praj-bellakka/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the list food entry mechanism behaves at each step.

 1. The user executes the `list /entry /week` command to list out all entries in the past week.
-2. This calls `ListFoodEntryWeekCommand#execute()`, which creates a temporary EntryDatabase by calling `EntryDatabase#getPastDaysEntryDatabase(int)` with '7' as its parameter (Since there are 7 days a week).
+2. This calls `ListFoodEntryWeekCommand#execute()`, which creates a temporary Entry Database by calling `EntryDatabase#getPastDaysEntryDatabase(int)` with '7' as its parameter (Since there are 7 days a week).
-3. `EntryDatabase#getPastDaysEntryDatabase(int)` then returns a EntryDatabase with entries of the past 7 days.
+3. `EntryDatabase#getPastDaysEntryDatabase(int)` then returns an Entry Database with entries of the past 7 days.
-4. With the new temporary EntryDatabase, `EntryDatabase#listEntries()` then displays the past week's entries to the user.
+4. With the new temporary Entry Database, `EntryDatabase#listEntries()` then displays the past week's entries to the user.

 The following Sequence Diagrams shows how the list food entry feature works: